Share this post

 Technology isn’t neutral.
 It encodes the values of its makers.
 As generative AI and immersive environments become more powerful, the stakes of those choices grow.
 Are we amplifying our best selves—our capacity for care, curiosity, and critical thinking?
 Or are we amplifying dependency, distraction, and shallow connection?

 History warns us how harm can become invisible when convenience and profit override human well-being.
 Cigarettes sold as doctor-recommended.
 Radioactive water as a tonic for health.
-We laugh at those ads now, but their logic lingers in modern tech: if it engages, it must be good.
-If it’s addicting, it must be valuable.
+We laugh at those ads now, but their logic lingers in modern tech: if it engages, it’s good for business.
+Whats more engaging than addiction?

-Our digital systems today shape not what we do with our bodies, but how we see ourselves and each other.
+Our systems today shape how we see ourselves and each other.
 Social media that fuels comparison and anxiety.
 Bots that never rest, never pause, always respond.
 These tools don’t just mediate relationships—they shape the very idea of what it means to be human in an online world.

 Prototyping new paths

 We can’t change these patterns through critique alone.
 We need new tools, new frameworks, and new communities of practice.
 That’s why I launched the open-source Humane Tech Framework: a shared repository for builders to contribute their principles, practices, and lessons learned.
 It’s designed to combat fragmentation so that ideas about humane technology don’t stay stuck in personal notes or proprietary wikis.
-If you’d like to contribute, you can fill out this form.
+To contribute, fill out this form.
+Or fork the repo and make a pull request.

-Alongside that framework, I introduced the first version of the Humane Tech Metrics: a prototype tool that asks not just whether an app looks good, but whether it feels good to use.
+As part of the framework, I introduced the first version of the Humane Tech Metrics: a prototype tool that asks not just whether an app looks good, but whether it feels good to use.
 Does it help people feel cared for?
 Present?
 Connected?
 Fulfilled?
-These metrics aren’t final answers but prompts for deeper design questions.
+These metrics aren’t final answers but prompts for deeper questions.

-When we applied them to platforms like Character.AI and Replika, we saw how small choices—like ignoring crisis disclosures or blurring the line between bot and human—can have a huge impact on trust and well-being.
-These gaps aren’t about bad intentions; they’re about incentives that don’t center care.
+When we applied the metrics to platforms like Character.AI and Replika, we saw how small choices—like ignoring crisis disclosures or blurring the line between bot and human—can have a huge impact on trust and well-being.
+These gaps aren’t about bad intentions; they’re about incentives that don’t center on care.

 Listening to the builders